Esterra Park: Transportation

-As a transit-oriented development (TOD), Esterra Park is in close proximity to multiple modes of transportation, including pedestrian, bicycle, auto, bus, as well as light rail under construction.
-These modes include the King County Metro RapidRide B-Line bus service, the State Route 520 freeway to downtown Redmond and Seattle, and the Sound Transit East Link light rail extension project.
+As a transit-oriented development (TOD), Esterra Park is in close proximity to multiple modes of transportation, including pedestrian, bicycle, auto, bus, as well as light rail.
+These modes include the King County Metro RapidRide B-Line bus service, the State Route 520 freeway and bike trail to downtown Redmond and Seattle, and the Sound Transit's 2 Line light rail project.

 History

 The Esterra Park site was formerly a suburban medical campus of a regional health care provider, Group Health.
 The Overlake Village neighborhood was originally built in the 1960s and '70s and in recent years was zoned for higher density development as part of the City of Redmond's vision for the Overlake Urban Center.
 A master plan submitted to the city by Group Health for the redevelopment of the site, known as the Group Health-Overlake Village (Zone 4) Master Plan, was completed in December 2011.
 The Esterra Park project is "the first major redevelopment of Overlake Village."